 As the name implies, human-centric BPM systems are processes that are executed by humans.
 Friendly interface, clear tracking, and easy notifications are traits that define human-centric systems.
 Other than that, such systems are not easily replaceable.
 For instance, automation cannot easily replace on-call customer service or cannot handle complaints as well as humans.

 A swift flow of the document is the core feature of the document-centric system.
 Features range from verifying, to editing and then signing documents in case of contracts as it passes through the workflow.

 Integration-centric systems require minimal to zero involvement of humans.
 Such systems are your ideal companion while creating fast and efficient workflows.
 It handles processes that circumvent your existing systems like CRM and ERP.

 When must you choose business processes management systems (BPMS)?

 Witnessing inefficiencies in your existing business process is your first sign, the second can be demoralized employees.
 There are many such signs you might want to keep an eye on before your business slips out.

-- When your business objectives do not align with your process.
-BPMS can be introduced to brainstorm strategies and accurately link people, performance with clear metrics
+2. When your business objectives do not align with your process, BPMS can be introduced to brainstorm strategies and accurately link people, and performance with clear metrics.

-- Organizations constrained to particular geographical and fail to expand after several attempts might benefit from BPMS.
+4. Organizations constrained to a particular geographical and failing to expand after several attempts might benefit from BPMS.